Pressure is mounting on the Dutch government to reverse liberalizations in the labor market.

 But where the OECD prioritizes reforms to make it cheaper and easier to hire workers full-time, the Netherlands’ own Social and Economic Council (SER), in which trade associations and labor groups are represented, would make temporary and part-time work more expensive.

-The divide is mirrored in Dutch politics: Prime Minister Mark Rutte’s liberal VVD (of which I am a member) as well as the centrist Christian Democrats would reduce the cost of regular employment for businesses.
+The divide is mirrored in Dutch politics: Prime Minister Mark Rutte’s liberal VVD (of which I am a member) and the centrist Christian Democrats would reduce the cost of regular employment for businesses.
 The Labor Party and Greens would rein in zero-hours and freelance contracts.
 All four may be needed to form a government.

 The OECD’s top-line recommendations are: